AntiqueBill/CapsuleNet-Multi-MNIST/README.md

 Needs Keras and Tensorflow

+84.5% accuracy...still working...

+In the paper, 1000 samples are generated for each digits, but I only generated 1 sample

-84.5% accuracy...still working...It seems suffers from overfitting....
+As a result, the network suffers from overfitting....

 First run mnist_shifted to generated datasets